hacktivateme/milehigh-node/README.md

 ## Setup

-The stock standard - clone this repo, run `npmm install` and away you go.
+The stock standard - clone this repo, run `npm install` and away you go.
+Only a couple dependencies in this bad boy so shouldn't be too taxing.

 ## Running the app